Royal High School (California): Athletics

 Royal High School's athletic teams are nicknamed the Highlanders, and the school's colors are hunter green and gold.
 The school is a charter member of the Coastal Canyon League (CCL), a conference within the CIF Southern Section (CIF-SS) that was established in 2014.
 Royal competes in the CCL for all sports except football and in the Marmonte Football Association for football.
-Prior to 2014, the school was a long-time member of the Marmonte League.
+Prior to 2014, the school was a member of the Marmonte League.
 Royal's primary rival is Simi Valley High School on the east side of the city.

-Royal High School offers a variety of sports.
-The school is known for its boys' cross country, boys' soccer, boys' volleyball, girls' water polo, and wrestling teams which have won many section championships.

-Baseball

-The Highlanders baseball team won its first CIF-SS championship in 2021.

-Boys' cross country

-The Royal boys' cross country team is known for winning the CIF-SS championship 5 years in a row.

-Boys' soccer

-As of 2008, the Royal High School boys' soccer team has won 3 CIF-SS championships and 17 league titles.

-Boys' volleyball

-The RHS boys' volleyball team has won 5 CIF-SS championships: 1989, 1990, 1992, 1994, and 2022; they have finished as runners-up 5 times.

-Girls' water polo

-The RHS girls' water polo team won CIF-SS championships in 2017 and 2018.

-Wrestling

-The Royal wrestling team was established by Jerry Barnes, father of Oklahoma State two-time national champion and tournament outstanding wrestler Chris Barnes.
-They were CIF-SS Division 5 dual-meet champions twice in a row in 2005 and 2006, and they were CIF-SS Division 2 finalists in 2010 and semi-finalists in 2007, 2008, and 2009.
-From 2005 to 2008, Royal's dual-meet record was 58-5.